tbsflk/RelationalSystemZ/README.md

 [https://www.fernuni-hagen.de/wbs/research/log4kr/index.html](https://www.fernuni-hagen.de/wbs/research/log4kr/index.html)

-It is a sub project of the *KReator* project:
+It is a sub project of the *KReator* project which can be found on SourceForge:

 [http://kreator-ide.sourceforge.net/](http://kreator-ide.sourceforge.net/)